JimtheCreator/one-swipe/README.md

 ## How to Use

-1. **Download and Install**: Get One-Swipe from the Google Play Store and install it on your device.
+1. **Download and Install**: Get One-Swipe from the Amazon App Store and install it on your device.
 2. **Setup**: Follow the simple setup instructions to enable necessary permissions.
 3. **Customize**: Choose your favourite and most-used apps for quick access.
 4. **Swipe and Enjoy**: